Kitiecat/Java-Spring-Framework/README.md

 **Part H changes:**
-Created the InventoryMaxValidator, InventoryMinValidator, ValidInventoryMax, ValidInventoryMin custom validators
+Created the InventoryMaxValidator, InventoryMinValidator, ValidInventoryMax, ValidInventoryMin custom validators Modified the EnufPartsValidator to use InvMin to calculate if there were enough parts when updating a Prebuilt.
+Line 36

 File: InternalPartForm.html
 Lines 53 and 59 Added an error message